Stan Kelly-Bootle: Folk singing career

 In 1954, Kelly-Bootle helped found the St. Lawrence Folk Song Society at Cambridge University.
-As a folk singer-songwriter, he performed under the name Stan Kelly.
-He wrote some of his own tunes and lyrics set to traditional tunes, made over two hundred radio and television appearances and released several recordings, as well as having his songs recorded by others.
+As a folk singer-songwriter, he performed under the name "Stan Kelly" (he was not known as "Stan Kelly-Bootle" in folk music circles), taken from the Irish folk song "Kelly, the Boy from Killane".
+He wrote some of his own tunes and lyrics set to traditional tunes, as well as having his songs recorded by others; he made over two hundred radio and television appearances and released several recordings.